Quick Answer

 By the end of this phase, you should have a vetted broker team, a realistic pre-move budget, and a ready-to-send document pack.
 Treat this as setup work, not listing work.

 Start with your visa timeline before you spend time on viewings or money on deposits.
-In this grounding pack, the e-Visa excerpt says you can apply online up to 120 days before arrival, entry is through designated international airports and 5 major Indian seaports, validity is up to 60 days, usage is a maximum of two times in a calendar year, and it is non-extendable except in the case of e-Medical Visa.
+The e-Visa rules say you can apply online up to 120 days before arrival, entry is through designated international airports and 5 major Indian seaports, validity is up to 60 days, usage is a maximum of two times in a calendar year, and it is non-extendable except in the case of e-Medical Visa.

 | e-Visa detail | Article statement |